 Those boys grew up to become international super stars, so now I can add "cooking mac & cheese for the Jonas Brothers" to my resume.
 (I've bathed and dressed them, too, but that's a totally different story.)

 These days, I much prefer the homemade kind of mac & cheese--still creamy and pretty much just as quick, but oh. so. much. better.

-A few days ago, my friend Joe and I entered into a bit of a wager...and I lost.
+A few days ago, a friend and I entered into a bit of a wager...and I lost.
 As his prize, he requested a recipe for "really good homemade mac & cheese."
 He also confessed that his microwave is his "#1 cooking implement" and that he's scared of the stove.
 A challenge if I've ever heard one!

 Homemade mac & cheese basically consists of four elements:

 Pasta + Seasonings + Cheese + White Sauce = Mac & Cheese!

 The pasta part is super easy.
 You can use any kind of boxed pasta that you like, from dried shells or elbow to large penne.
 My favorite is gemelli--little twisty pasta that just feels really fun to eat, and is what you see pictured here.
 But really, it's up to you.

 Pick your favorite, cook the entire 16oz box according to the directions on the box in lots of salted water (typically about 8 minutes), drain it (don't rinse it!), and set it aside while you make the sauce.